Restore. Protect. Smile.

 Estimated fees by crown type:

 1. Ceramic crowns are usually priced between $1,740 and $2,150.
-These crowns offer a natural-looking finish and are often chosen for visible teeth.
+These crowns provide a tooth-coloured finish and are commonly used for visible teeth.

-2. Full metal crowns range from $2,025 to $2,575.
-These are often used on back teeth and are known for their strength under pressure.
+2. Full metal crowns range from $2,025 to $2,575 and are commonly used when additional strength is needed, particularly on back teeth.

 3. Porcelain-fused-to-metal crowns are commonly priced between $1,700 and $2,105.
 This option combines tooth-coloured porcelain with a metal foundation for added durability.